tidwall/gjson/README.md

 <p align="center">get a json value quickly</a></p>

-GJSON is a Go package that provides a [very fast](#performance) and simple way to get a value from a json document.
-The purpose for this library it to give efficient json indexing for the [BuntDB](https://github.com/tidwall/buntdb) project.
+GJSON is a Go package that provides a [very fast](#performance) and simple way to get values from a json document.

 Getting Started
 ===============